bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 This yielded 5,362,620 variants of which 4,148,586 were in high-confidence regions.

-Although [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] used this data to evaluate SNV and INDEL calling tools, it can also serve as a high-quality SV and STR truth set.
+[[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] used this data to evaluate SNV and INDEL calling tools, but it can also serve as a high-quality truth set for STRs, as well as tandem repeats (TRs) and structural variants (SVs).